honeybagder/artillery-plugin-datadog/README.md

       arrivalRate: 15
   plugins:
     datadog:
+      # How often metrics should be sent to datadog.
+      # `-1` will cause metrics to be sent on each stat event.
+      flushIntervalSeconds: 10
       # Custom hostname (leave blank if not desired)
       host: ''
       # Custom metric prefix (defaults to 'artillery.')